Ads Pixel

 • Black-colored dots on your shingles

-Significant hail damage is generally fairly obvious even from the ground, but it’s best to contact a roofer to professionally inspect the damage from above.
-If you experience hail damage to your roof, give our team at Storm Guard of SW Austin a call to help you assess if you need to repair or replace your roof.
+Significant hail damage is generally fairly obvious even from the ground, but it’s best to professionally contact a roofer to inspect the damage from above.

 Even the most durable and weather-resistant roofing products won’t last forever in a climate like ours here in Central Texas.
-The sun is powerfully unforgiving, and we’ve all seen what it can do to our gardens (and our skin!).
+The sun is powerfully unforgiving, and we’ve all seen what it can do to our gardens.
 That same force beats down on our roofs, too.

-Over time, repeated exposure to the sun’s ultraviolet rays can make shingles crack, become brittle and cause other damage to your roof.
+Over time, repeated exposure to the sun’s ultraviolet rays can make shingles crack, become brittle, and cause other damage to your roof.
 Moreover, as the temperatures change from daytime highs to overnight lows, roofing materials expand and contract.
-Though hardly noticeable to us, this slight shifting of materials does slowly wear down your once-strong roofing materials.
+Though hardly noticeable, this slight shifting of materials slowly wears down your once-strong roofing materials.

 The more frequently our roofs are exposed to intense weather conditions, the more quickly they wear out if they aren’t maintained and repaired at the first signs of a problem.

 One solution to battling heat and humidity is to insist on quality waterproof roofing materials.
-A lot of materials claim to be waterproof, but when actually put to the test, they just don’t cut the mustard compared to higher quality products.
+Many materials claim to be waterproof, but when tested, they just don’t compare to higher-quality products.

-It’s also important to make sure your home is well insulated and ventilated.
+It’s also important to ensure that your home is well insulated and ventilated.
 Insulation will help your home retain a consistent temperature and minimize moisture accumulation.
 Ventilation allows your home to breathe and prevents it from becoming too hot.
-Property ventilation in your roof can also extend the life of your roof.
+Proper ventilation in your roof can also extend the life of your roof.

-As you consider your roof’s age and condition, be sure to factor in all the weather impacts it must withstand.
-Routinely evaluating its weak points, especially near seams and the part of your roof that’s most exposed to the sun, is helpful for spotting problems before they morph into major expenses.
+As you consider your roof’s age and condition, consider all the weather impacts it must withstand.
+Routinely evaluating its weak points, especially near seams and the part of your roof most exposed to the sun, helps spot problems before they morph into major expenses.

 Think Leaves Won’t Damage Your Roof?
 Think Again.